isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     // 3. call bar,
     // 4. construct unique_ptr<Foo>.
     //
-    // If bar throws, Foo will not be destroyed, and the memory allocated for it will leak. f(unique_ptr<Foo>(new Foo()), bar());
+    // If bar throws, Foo will not be destroyed, and the memory-allocated for it will leak. f(unique_ptr<Foo>(new Foo()), bar());

     // Exception-safe: calls to functions are never interleaved.